Preparing Your Dog for Dog Boarding

 Helpful techniques include:

-• Having friends/family do mock overnight stays
+- Having friends or family do mock overnight stays

 Managing Any Separation Anxiety